 However, another study showed that financial abuse was more common, with 61.8% of callers to a National Center on Elder Abuse (NCEA) resource line claiming financial abuse by family members.
 Financial abuse sometimes happens when a family member gets control over the elder’s accounts due to power of attorney or otherwise.
 They then pocket the money or spend it on other family members, leaving the elder in poverty.

 As many elders live in nursing communities, most abuse happens there.
 Abuse in nursing homes is less well studied, but one national survey showed that 3% of nursing home staff witnessed at least one incident of physical abuse.
-In the same study, 10% were willing to admit to committing an act of physical abuse, and 40% admitted to psychological abuse in nursing homes.
-Nursing home residents who receive fewer visits from family and loved ones are particularly vulnerable to being abused in nursing homes.
+In the same study, 10% were willing to admit to committing an act of physical abuse, and 40% admitted to psychological abuse.
+Nursing home residents who receive fewer visits from family and loved ones are particularly vulnerable to various types of abuse.

 Who are the perpetrators of elder abuse?

 Caregivers can become abusive if they burn out and become resentful of their relative or if they start fighting over money.
 The more dependent the older adult is on the caregiver, the higher the risk of abuse.

 Most perpetrators tend to be male, reflecting broader patterns of domestic violence.
 In terms of the relationship to the victim, the most common perpetrator is either an adult child or the victim’s spouse, but other family members may be involved.
 Elder abuse in these instances takes place mostly at home.